zaccharieramzi/zaccharieramzi/README.md

 - ⚡ Fun fact: ...
 -->

+I am Zaccharie Ramzi, I am an AI Research Scientist at Mistral AI working on alignment.
-I am Zaccharie Ramzi, an AI Research Scientist at Meta working on neural interfaces.
+Before that, I was an AI Research Scientist at Meta working on neural interfaces.
 Before that, I was a post-doc working with Gabriel Peyre at ENS Ulm on optimization and implicit deep learning.
 Even before that, I was a PhD student working in 3 institutions: Inria in the [Parietal team](https://team.inria.fr/parietal/), Neurospin in the [METRIC team](http://joliot.cea.fr/drf/joliot/en/Pages/research_entities/NeuroSpin/unirs/METRIC.aspx), and the CEA astrophysics department in the [Cosmostat team](http://www.cosmostat.org/).